Asynchronous Wait-Free Runtime Verification and Enforcement of Linearizability: Predictive runtime verifiability of and self-enforced implementations

-\paragraph{A wait-free strong verifier for \RV} Lemmas~\ref{lemma-tight-executions} and~\ref{lemma-views-executions} in the previous section are the basis of the wait-free strong verifier $\m{V}_\m{O}$ in Figure~\ref{fig-verifier-RV}.
+Lemmas~\ref{lemma-tight-executions} and~\ref{lemma-views-executions} in the previous section are the basis of the wait-free predictive verifier $\m{V}_\m{O}$ in Figure~\ref{fig-verifier-RV}.
 The idea of the verifier is simple.
-For any finite execution~$E$ of the verifier, the views in $\lambda_{T(E|{\m{A}^*})}$ sketch the tight execution $T(E|{\m{A}^*})$ associated to the current execution $E|{\m{A}^*}$ of $\m{A}^*$ (Lemma~\ref{lemma-views-executions}), and tight executions suffice to fulfill strong soundness and completeness (Lemma~\ref{lemma-tight-executions}).
-Thus, in $\m{V}_\m{O}$ the processes simply exchange their views using a \W and a \Snap (Lines~\ref{M07} to~\ref{M09}) and then each process locally tests if the execution it reads from the shared memory is correct (Lines~\ref{M10} to~\ref{M12}).
+For any finite execution~$E$ of the verifier, the views in $\lambda_{T(E|{\m{A}^*})}$ sketch the tight execution $T(E|{\m{A}^*})$ associated to the current execution $E|{\m{A}^*}$ of $\m{A}^*$~(Lemma~\ref{lemma-views-executions}), and tight executions suffice to fulfill predictive soundness and completeness~(Lemma~\ref{lemma-tight-executions}).
+Thus, in $\m{V}_\m{O}$ the processes simply exchange their views using \W and \Snap (Lines~\ref{M07} to~\ref{M09}) and then each process locally tests if the execution it reads from the shared memory is correct (Lines~\ref{M10} to~\ref{M12}).

 Although $\m{V}_\m{O}$ relies on a simple idea, proving it correct is not simple at all.
-The main reason is that in its \Snap step in Line~\ref{M08}, a process might obtain only a proper subset of the set $\lambda_{T(E|{\m{A}^*})}$, and hence the history $X(\tau_i)$ used in the test in Line~\ref{M10} might not be exactly~$T(E|{\m{A}^*})$.
-This situation can happen due to asynchrony because some processes might have already obtained a response from $\m{A}^*$ in $E|{\m{A}^*}$ but no written yet their responses in the $M$.
+The main reason is that in its \Snap step in Line~\ref{M08}, a process might obtain only a proper subset of $\lambda_{T(E|{\m{A}^*})}$, hence the history $X(\tau_i)$, locally constructed as explained in Section~\ref{sec-from-views-to-executions}, used in the test in Line~\ref{M10} might not be exactly~$T(E|{\m{A}^*})$, the sketch of the current history of $\m{A}^*$.
+This situation might happen due to asynchrony, as some processes might have already obtained a response from $\m{A}^*$ in $E|{\m{A}^*}$ (Line~\ref{M05}) but no written yet their responses in $M$ (Line~\ref{M07}).
+Namely, processes might make decisions (Line~\ref{M10}) with incomplete information.
+The main issue one needs to resolve when proving the correctness of $\m{V}_\m{O}$ is that processes make consistent decisions, despite the possible lack of information.
 To deal with this issue, Lemmas~\ref{lemma-views-asyn} and~\ref{lemma-views-prefix} below show useful properties of the histories computed in Line~\ref{M10}.

-As mentioned above, \Snap can be wait-free implemented using only \R/\W base objects, and moreover, there are implementations with $O(n)$ step complexity~\cite{IC94}.
+As mentioned in the previous section, the \Snap object can be wait-free linearizable implemented using only \R/\W base objects, and moreover, there are implementations with $O(n)$ step complexity~\cite{IC94}.
 Thus, clearly $\m{V}_\m{O}$ is a wait-free, and uses only \R/\W base objects, and every iteration of the while loop takes $O(n)$ steps.
 Thus we have:

 \begin{claim} The verifier $\m{V}_\m{O}$ in Figure~\ref{fig-verifier-RV} is wait-free, uses only \R/\W base objects with step complexity $O(n)$. \end{claim}